 \end{lemma}

-\begin{proof} The product in \eqref{Eq_psip340} is over all squares $s$ in $\mu$ for which $\la$ and $\mu$ have the same row but different column length.
+\begin{proof} The product in \eqref{Eq_psip340} is over all squares $s$ in $\mu$ for which $\la$ and $\mu$ have the same row length but different column lengths.
 If $\la=2\ceil{\mu/2}$ then $\la$ is obtained from $\mu$ by adding a square to each row of odd length.
-Hence in this case the product is over all squares $s=(i,j)$ such that $\mu_i$ and $j$ are both even and such that there exists a $k>i$ such that $\mu_k=j-1$.
-For example, if $\mu=(6,4,3,3,2,1)$ then $\la=(6,4,4,4,2,2)$ and the relevant squares contributing to $\prod b_{\la}(s;q,t)/b_{\mu}(s;q,t)$ are the ones marked with a cross in the two diagrams on the left of the figure below.
-Because marked squares $s=(i,j)$ occur in even rows and have $j$ even, they must have even arm-length.
-But we can include all other squares of $\la$ and $\mu$\ with even arm-length since their contributions to $b_{\la}(s;q,t)$ and $b_{\mu}(s;q,t)$ trivially cancel, as indicated in the two diagrams on the right:
+Hence the product is over all squares $s=(i,j)$ such that $\mu_i$ and $j$ are even and such that there exists a $k>i$ with $\mu_k=j-1$.
+For example, if $\mu=(6,4,3,3,2,1)$ then $\la=(6,4,4,4,2,2)$.
+In the diagram on the left, shown below, the squares contributing to $\prod b_{\la}(s;q,t)/b_{\mu}(s;q,t)$ are marked with a blue cross.
+Because each marked square $(i,j)$ occurs in a rows of even length and has even $j$-coordinate, each marked square must have even arm-length.
+We can, however, include all other squares of $\la$ and $\mu$ with even arm-length, since their respective contributions to $b_{\la}(s;q,t)$ and $b_{\mu}(s;q,t)$ trivially cancel, as indicated by the added red squares in the diagram on the right:

 Hence

 where the second equality uses the fact that $\la$ is an even partition.
 By \eqref{Eq_qshift} we are done. \end{proof}